Lamer87/Space_Engineers_DLC_unlocker/README.md

   - If a block is locked by dlc, it is due to some mod that modifies it, making it appear protected by a dlc.
     For example: using "Cockpits Re-Animated"<!--(https://steamcommunity.com/sharedfiles/filedetails/?id=2900331965)--> you will have Industrial Cockpit locked by dlc.
     You can disable that mod and play without it,
-     <details><summary>or you can edit the mod with a little patience, click here to show how.</summary><p>
+     <details><summary>or you can edit the mod, click here to show how.</summary><p>

     Go to your Steam mods folder "C:\Program Files (x86)\Steam\steamapps\workshop\content\244850\",
     find that mod, open ".sbc" files and delete all the lines containing "DLC", example `<DLC>Warfare2</DLC>`

-    Warning: if that mod gets an update, you have to repeat the process!
+    Warning: if that mod gets an update, you have to repeat this process!
     But if you want, you can copy the folder of this mod in:

     "C:\Users\ YOUR ACCOUNT NAME \AppData\Roaming\SpaceEngineers\Mods"
     -edit all .scb files deleting all lines containing "DLC"
     -rename the mod folder (example: mod name + unlocked)
     -enter the ingame mods list and find it with a HOME icon on the left.

     In this case, the mod with the HOME icon does not get touched from updates.
      </p></details>